Pennsylvania Fish and Boat Commission

+History

-Created by law signed on March 23, 1866 by Governor Andrew Curtin, its original main purpose was to restore fish migrations of American shad within the rivers.
+Created by a law that was signed on March 23, 1866 by Governor Andrew Curtin, this state agency's main purpose was to restore fish migrations of American shad within the rivers.
 Today, its scope manages boat launches, waterways, fish hatcheries, and other properties used for recreational fishing and boating.

 It also regulates the accessibility through dams on major waterways via fish ladders.
 Ten members make up the Board of Commissioners who oversee all operations, serving 8-year terms without pay.
-Among others, the Commission employs waterway conservation officers and biologists, while also utilizing volunteer deputy conservation officers and volunteer instructors to serve the public.
+Among others, the Commission employs waterway conservation officers and biologists, while also utilizing deputy conservation officers and volunteer instructors to serve the public.
 The conservation officers are assigned to various districts across the Commonwealth, where—in addition to fish and boat law enforcement—they conduct boating and fishing schools, fish stocking, public relations work, and investigate water pollution violations.

-The Commission's first fishing license was issued in 1922, and they have been continually issued annually since; in 2007, they were converted to the Point of Sale computerized system.
-These licenses are valid on December 1 of the preceding year until December 31 of the license year.
-They also issue boat registrations, which are for a two-year period, expiring on March 31 of the year of expiration.
-Because the agency is a Commission, funds from purchasing licenses directly benefits the protection and conservation of aquatic resources; it is not supported by general fund state-tax money.
-However, the Commission does receive a portion of federal excise taxes through sporting goods and marine fuel taxation.
+The Commission's first fishing license was issued in 1922, and licenses have been issued annually since that time.
+In 2007, the licensing process was converted to a Point of Sale computerized system with licenses valid on December 1 of the preceding year until December 31 of the license year.

+This agency also issues boat registrations for two-year periods, expiring on March 31 of the year of expiration.
+Because the agency is a commission, the revenues it collects from license purchases directly benefits the protection and conservation of aquatic resources.
+The agency is not supported by general fund state-tax money, but the Commission does receive a portion of federal excise taxes through sporting goods and marine fuel taxation.